INTRODUCE YOURSELF WHEN SAYING HELLO

 According to the World Health Organization1, “Although dementia mainly affects older people, it is not a normal part of aging.
 Worldwide, around 50 million people have dementia, and there are nearly 10 million new cases every year.
 Alzheimer disease is the most common form of dementia and may contribute to 60–70% of cases.”
 Expanding your knowledge and skills in communicating with people with dementia will help your loved one and future generations.
 Embrace your ability to make a difference during tender times of transition.
 Your presence and engagement matters.

 1 World Health Organization.
 Health Topics. https://www.who.int/news-room/fact-sheets/detail/dementia

-Kristine Cichowski, MS, CDP is an educational and business consultant specializing in disability inclusion, family caregiving, and work-life integration.
+Kristine Cichowski, MS, CDP, CMDCP is an educational and business consultant specializing in disability inclusion, family caregiving, and work-life integration.
 Kristine’s work is based upon thirty years of experience in program development, education, and research at the Rehabilitation Institute of Chicago (now Shirley Ryan AbilityLab) where she designed an award-winning family education center and was a recipient of the Henry B. Betts Innovation award.
-Kristine designed innovative programs in staff development, peer mentoring, family education, and community outreach serving individuals in 181 countries.
-As a Certified Dementia Care Practitioner (CDP), Kristine educates and consults with healthcare professions and families to expand resource knowledge and enable successful transitions in life.
+Kristine designed innovative programs in staff development, peer mentoring, family education, and community outreach.
+As a Certified Dementia Care Practitioner (CDP) and Certified Montessori Dementia Care Professional (CMDCP), Kristine educates and consults with families, professionals, and community organizations to expand resource knowledge and enable self-determination, goal achievement, and active community participation.
 To schedule an empowerment program for your team or community, contact Kristine at firstname.lastname@example.org or call 847.951.3365.